gadenbuie/garrickadenbuie-com/content/blog/2022/saving-daylight-time/index.markdown

 So in this spirit, I started to wonder: what kind of returns are we getting on our daylight saving?
-Except, rather than try to answer that question — since that’s way too hard —
+Except, rather than try to directly answer that question — since that’s way too hard —
-I decided I’d visualize day light hours to see how they align with the modern work day.
+I chose to visualize day light hours to see how they align with the modern work day.

 The plot below shows the yearly day light schedule for 2022 in Atlanta, GA where I live.